Google DeepMind: Weather prediction

 Google DeepMind developed an AI-based weather prediction system called Weather Lab, which significantly improved tropical cyclone forecasting.
 Launched in mid-2025, this model utilized stochastic neural networks trained on 45 years of global weather and cyclone data, enabling it to predict cyclone formation, track, intensity, and structure with multiple probabilistic forecasts up to 15 days in advance.
-During the 2025 Atlantic hurricane season, DeepMind's Weather Lab outperformed traditional physics-based models, including the US National Weather Service's Global Forecast System, in both track and intensity predictions, earning notable recognition from meteorologists and aiding hurricane forecasting efforts by the US National Hurricane Center.
-This marked a substantial advancement in weather modeling, demonstrating the potential for AI to enhance the speed and accuracy of severe weather forecasts.
+During the 2025 Atlantic hurricane season, DeepMind's Weather Lab outperformed traditional physics-based models, including the US National Oceanic and Atmospheric Administration's (NOAA) Global Forecast System, in both track and intensity predictions, earning notable recognition from meteorologists and aiding hurricane forecasting efforts by the US National Hurricane Center (NHC).
+This marked a substantial advancement in weather modelling, demonstrating the potential for AI to enhance the speed and accuracy of severe weather forecasts.

+In September 2026, Google DeepMind and Google Research introduced WeatherNext 3, a global weather forecasting model that incorporates real-time geostationary satellite observations and generates updated forecasts every hour.

 Miscellaneous contributions to Google

 DeepMind (alongside other Alphabet AI researchers) assists Google Play's personalized app recommendations.
 DeepMind has also collaborated with the Android team at Google for the creation of two new features which were made available to people with devices running Android Pie, the ninth installment of Google's mobile operating system.
 These features, Adaptive Battery and Adaptive Brightness, use machine learning to conserve energy and make devices running the operating system easier to use.
 It is the first time DeepMind has used these techniques on such a small scale, with typical machine learning applications requiring orders of magnitude more computing power.